Clarke County Hospital History

 Since opening our doors in 1953, Clarke County Hospital has been a cornerstone of the community and south central Iowa.

-"Clarke County Hospital is a facility that is a model of excellence in healthcare, a place which has treated tens of thousands of area residents for nearly 60 years, and a provider that continues to search for way to offer cutting-edge services close to home," said Brian Evans, CCH chief executive officer.
+"Clarke County Hospital is a facility that is a model of excellence in healthcare, a place which has treated tens of thousands of area residents for over 60 years, and a provider that continues to search for way to offer cutting-edge services close to home," said Brian Evans, CCH chief executive officer.

 We have grown and adapted in response to our patients' needs.